-PAHO: The Caribbean Is Made Up of Too Many Fat People … And of All The Places In The Region … The Territory Has Some of the Fattest People!
+PAHO: Caribbean Is Made Up of Lots of Fat People … And in All The Region … Virgin Islands Has the Fattest People!

 WASHINGTON — Maybe we’ll have the change the name of the territory to “East Samoa.”

 That’s because Virgin Islands has more of the fattest people in the Caribbean per capita than any other country or territory in the region.